backstage/backstage/beps/0003-metadata-on-relations/README.md

 this BEP.
 Describe why the change is important and the benefits to users.
 -->

 Metadata on relations has been an ask for a long time ([earliest comment](https://github.com/backstage/backstage/issues/1964#issuecomment-674246175) being late 2020).
 Currently, relations are limited to just a type name and a source and target entity.
-This enables a vast majority of use cases around denoting relationships in the software catalog but falls short for cases where .
+This enables a vast majority of use cases around denoting relationships in the software catalog but falls short for cases where relations _should_ store more metadata about the relationship.
+A few identified use cases are [environment specific metadata overrides](https://github.com/backstage/backstage/issues/11027) and [what API version a Component is using](https://github.com/backstage/backstage/issues/16389).
+By supporting metadata on relations (complex relations), we can enable these use cases.

-There's a clear path forward to use metadata on relations to move the needle on at least 2 difficult community problems, [#16389](https://github.com/backstage/backstage/issues/16389) and [#11027](https://github.com/backstage/backstage/issues/11027).

 ### Goals